Cray-HPE/docs-csm/operations/image_management/Configure_a_Remote_Build_Node.md

 In order to run jobs all of the following conditions must be met:

-* The IMS service can ssh to the node.
+* The IMS service can SSH to the node.
 * The node architecture must be determined and valid.
 * The `podman` executable must be installed.